Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Results

-The input features for the neural network consist of the scalar invariants $\theta$ as defined in Eq.~\ref{eqn:theta}.
-The conventional approach of scaling the input features using global minimum and maximum values often leads to skewed distributions of the input features~\cite{zhang2022jfm}, particularly in high-speed flows which involve shock waves or flow singularities.
-To address this issue, we employ local normalization to scale the input features.
-In this method, the local quantity of turbulence time scale $t_s$ is used, and the strain rate and rotation rate tensors are normalized as follows:

-The scalar invariants $\theta$ are subsequently computed using these normalized strain rate and rotation rate tensors.
-The resulting input features fall within the range of $[-1, 1]$, avoid skewed distributions and improve the convergence behavior during training~\cite{wu2018prf, liu2023transonic}.

 With these settings in place, the turbulence model training is conducted using two different training setups.
+The stopping criterion for training is based on the convergence of the cumulative misfit between observation data from DNS and that computed using the NN--based closure model.
+The cumulative misfit is mathematically determined as:

+for $m$ number of samples in the ensemble and $n$ observation data points of the wall–normal profiles of mean velocity and temperature for each sample. $\mathrm{Y}$ and $\mathrm{\hat{Y}}$ correspond to the observation data from DNS and that computed using the NN–based closure model, respectively.
+Convergence is considered to be achieved when the absolute change in $\mathcal{L}$ for atleast five consecutive iterations is less than $1\%$.
 For each of these training setups, the results for the respective training and test cases are compared with the DNS database based on flow quantities, including velocity and temperature, as well as wall heat transfer and skin friction coefficients.
+The van Driest transformation~\cite{vanDriest1951} is commonly applied to normalize the mean velocity profile in a compressible boundary layer; however, its effectiveness was found to deteriorate under hypersonic cold--wall conditions~\cite{duan2010dns, zhang2018dns}.
+Therefore, the Volpiani transformation~\cite{volpiani2020transformation} is used for the normalization of mean velocity and wall distance, as it has demonstrated an improved overall collapse of the mean velocity profile for hypersonic cold--wall boundary layers to the incompressible law of the wall.
 The heat transfer coefficient is defined in two forms, and the appropriate choice between these two forms depends on $T_w/T_r$.
-For calorically perfect gases, the \emph{adiabatic wall} and \emph{edge} heat transfer coefficients are given as
+For calorically perfect gases, the \textit{adiabatic wall} and \textit{edge} heat transfer coefficients are given as

 where $T_r$ is the recovery temperature at the wall and $T_{0,e}$ is the total temperature with respect to the boundary layer edge conditions.
 For higher $T_w/T_r$ approaching 1, both the numerator ($q_w$) and the denominator ($T_r - T_w$) approaches zero.
 For such cases, $C_{h,e}$ provides a more appropriate form to quantify the heat transfer at the wall.
 Hence, among the flow cases given in Table~\ref{tab:flow_cases}, $C_{h,e}$ will be used to present results for M6Tw076 case.
+Note that, due to the presence of a leading--edge shock wave, the effective freestream conditions beneath the shock wave are used to calculate $C_h$ and $C_f$.